Fall/Winter is Around the Corner: Be Prepared!

 - Balaclava

-- TWO pairs of gloves (unless you are 100% sure your one pair will not get wet)
+- TWO pairs of gloves (unless you are 100% sure your one pair will not get wet).
+I use the Marmot Mittens and they have kept my hands warm in sub-zero temperatures and wind chills

 - Body warmers (the ones that heat up as soon as you open them)